What can you afford to pay and how much do you have for a deposit?

 Different Mortgage Products

-Scottish Building Society mortgage products fall into two main categories:
+Scottish Building Society mortgage products fall into two main categories.

 Fixed interest rate

 The interest rate you pay will stay the same throughout the length of the fixed rate period that you choose for your mortgage, no matter what happens to interest rates - such as a change in the Bank of England (BoE) Base rate or the Society’s Standard Variable Rate (SVR).

 Variable interest rate

-This means that monthly costs of the mortgage can change, go both up and down, and the level of the interest rate change can also vary from a small rise or fall to a large rise or fall.
+This means that your monthly payments can rise and fall as interest rates change.
+The level of the interest rate change can also vary, from a small rise or fall to a large rise or fall.